gdg-fcc/gdg-fcc.github.io/README.md

 # gdg-fcc.github.io
-Website for GDG FCC.
+Website for GDG FCC using Bootstrap.
 Winning.